seifmegahed/daftar/README.md

 }
 ```

-In this client-side example, we bind a server action to button click that mutates a server side value.
-Here we handle returned error messages and show them to the user using a toast, yet we still use a try-catch block to catch any other errors that might occur and toast a generic error message to the user.
+In this client-side example, we bind a server action function call to button click.
+The function increments a server side variable and returns the result.
+Here we handle returned error messages and show them to the user using a toast, but we still use a try-catch block to catch any other errors that might occur and toast a generic error message to the user.

 **Edge Cases**

-In some cases, a server action might call a redirect.
+In some cases, a server action might call a `redirect` call back from next/navigate.
 In this case, the return type would be undefined.
 This would cause an error in the client-side if we use any of the above approaches.
 To overcome this, we need to handle the undefined case first before assigning the result to a tuple.

 **Server-Side Example**